 After you’ve gathered every IT asset and revoked software/system access, it’s time to preserve the data to keep it intact.
 For example, this could include transferring files to Google Drive or archiving emails that contain important information.

-Always double-check your checklist to ensure that you’ve gotten all critical data and nothing has been overlooked.
+Always double-check your checklist to ensure that you’ve gotten all critical data and that nothing has been overlooked.

 Then, the data can be transferred to the next person during employee onboarding.
 Or if you have a boomerang employee situation, the data can be transferred back to them.